What does life insurance cover me for?

 I have life insurance as part of my super, is that enough?

 Most Australians have some form of life insurance through their super.
 The default level of cover is not based on your unique current and future financial obligations, so you may want to check to see if it’s enough.
 It may not be possible to take up some types of cover through your super fund.
-You may also want to consider whether you’re able to take your insurance with you if you leave your employer.
+You may also want to consider whether you’re able to take your insurance with you if you leave your fund.

 Can I increase my insurance cover?